muokicaleb/Sentimental_Analysis/tweets/README.md

 # Tweets Sentimental Analysis
-Analysing tweets from users using textblob
+Analysing tweets from users using textblob.
+I used the twitter api to gather  the data.